-WFP will participate in and, where appropriate, facilitate nationally led strategic reviews of zero hunger challenges and efforts.
+- 58. WFP will participate in and, where appropriate, facilitate nationally led strategic reviews of zero hunger challenges and efforts.
 To be useful and meaningful, these country-led strategic reviews should be consultative and comprehensive, with clear and credible analysis of the humanitarian and development context identifying the challenges a country faces in achieving zero hunger, such as gaps in the national policy framework and programmes, in the public and private funding of the food security and nutrition sector, and in the implementation capacities of government and other institutions.
-The strategic review should facilitate discussion of how the
+The strategic review should facilitate discussion of how the country's partners, including WFP, can support the country's progress towards zero hunger.
+The strategic review and subsequent Country Strategic Planning process should be undertaken as part of the United Nations country team's efforts to work together under the Delivering as One approach. - 59.
+Based on country-led strategic reviews and in line with the planning processes of the Government and the United Nations country team, WFP will identify the national SDG targets and results that it is well placed to support.
+WFP will determine with the Government and other partners the outcomes to which it can contribute towards SDG 2 and SDG 17; these

-36 The 2030 Agenda, paragraph 56: "In deciding upon these Goals and targets, we recognize that each country faces specific challenges to achieve sustainable development, and we underscore the special challenges facing the most vulnerable countries and, in particular, African countries, least developed countries, landlocked developing countries and small-island developing States, as well as the specific challenges facing the middle-income countries.
+35 The 2030 Agenda, paragraph 56: "In deciding upon these Goals and targets, we recognize that each country faces specific challenges to achieve sustainable development, and we underscore the special challenges facing the most vulnerable countries and, in particular, African countries, least developed countries, landlocked developing countries and small-island developing States, as well as the specific challenges facing the middle-income countries.
 Countries in situations of conflict also need special attention."